phedders/quick-keys-app/README.md

 This works by giving the command "shift".
 Each time you press that key within the shift timeout, the shift *for that key* increases.

-Then you can use a modifier for other actions "\_s<K><S>" where Key is the key and S is the number of shifts applied.
+Then you can use a modifier for other actions '_s\<K\>\<S\>' where Key is the key and S is the number of shifts applied.
 In the above example pressing once sets 1 shift level.
 Pressing it again kits _s81 and then applies another shift level (2).. same for _s82 which will set shift level 3.
 On _s83 I load a new config (my master config select)

 Obviously you can apply the current shift to any key